Zchapais/Zchapais/README.md

 - 👋 Hi, I’m @Zchapais
-- 👀 I’m interested in data science, business analytics, business intelligence and solving real business problems.
+- 👀 I’m interested in software engineering, all things python, business analytics, business intelligence and solving real problems.
-- 🌱 I’m currently learning python and it's libraries.
+- 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on data science or business analytics projects!
+- 💞️ I’m looking to collaborate on python or business analytics projects!
 - 📫 Best way to reach out to me is through GitHub!

 <!---